 What's the Difference Between the Front-End and Back-End?

-Two terms thrown around a lot in the web industry are front-end and back-end.
+Less briefly, two terms thrown around a lot in the web industry are “front-end” and “back-end”.
 It can be a little frustrating since the difference between the front-end and back-end isn't always perfectly clear.
-They're terms often used to describe aspects of the web industry.
-The front-end is also referred to as the client-side and is sometimes considered "web design".
-The back-end of the web industry is often called the server-side.
-Often when someone says they're a "web developer" they're saying they work on the back-end of sites.
+While they're both terms often used to describe aspects of the web industry, the front-end is also referred to as the client-side and is sometimes considered "web design" and the back-end of the web industry is often called the server-side.

-User Experience (UX) designers work in the front-end and study and researches how people use the sites and make changes through a lot of testing.
+User Experience (UX) designers work in the front-end, studying and researching how people use the sites.
+Then they make changes through a lot of testing.

-The back-end, or the "server-side", is basically how the site works, updates and changes.
+What is back-end web development?
+The back-end, or the "server-side", is basically how the site works, updates, and changes.
 This refers to everything the user can't see in the browser, like databases and servers.

-Usually people who work on the back-end are called programmers or developers.
-Back-end developers are mostly worried about things like security, structure and content management.
-They usually know and can use languages like HTML and CSS, but that's definitely not their focus.
+Usually people who work on the back-end are called back-end programmers or back-end developers. back-end Developers are mostly worried about things like security, structure, and content management.
+They usually know and can use languages like HTML and CSS, but it’s not their focus.